apache/apisix/docs/en/latest/getting-started.md

 $ docker-compose -p docker-apisix up -d
 ```

 It will take some time to download all needed files, and this depends on your network, please be patient.
-Once this step gets done, we could `curl` our Admin API to tell if the Apache APISIX launchs successfully.
+Once this step gets done, we could `curl` our Admin API to tell if the Apache APISIX launches successfully.

 ```bash
 # NOTE: Please curl on the machine which you run above Docker commands.